appfast-io/docs/docs/project/introduce-design.md

 ### Interact with the screen

-Screens can be considered the "backbone" of an app because they act as containers, helping to hold and structure the smaller components inside.
-With Appfast, you need to take care of the following two types of screens: **Screens created by you** and **built-in system monitors**.
+Screens can be considered the "back bone" of an app because they act as containers, helping to hold and structure the smaller components inside.
+With Appfast, you need to take care of the following two types of screens: **Screens created by you** and **Plugin screens** (screens that the system automatically generates after you install a plugin).

 ### Here's what you can do with the display: